-As a delegate in my first year I was elected to the AARC Bylaws committee.
-Additionally, I continue to serve on the AARC Government Affairs Committee and served 2 years on the Position Statement Committee.
+As a delegate in my second year I was elected to the AARC Bylaws committee.
+Additionally, I served on the AARC Government Affairs Committee and the Position Statement Committee.
 As a House member, I co-chaired the Policy and Guide Committee.
-In 2018 December, I was elected as Speaker-elect.
+In 2020, I began my term (2021 to 2022) as Speaker.

 I have been involved with numerous community asthma and lung disease programs.
 These programs have ranged from instructing nurses on the use of nebulizers to instructing parents on the importance of asthma care.
 I have lectured at various conference on ethics, professionalism, law, and education.
 Outside respiratory I have been involved with the New York City Marathon.